GraphLinq/GraphLinq.Documentation/content/introduction.md

 <fieldset>
 <div style="padding:50px;margin:auto;text-align:center;">
 <p><h4>John R. Bussiculo (known as jr00t)</h4><br/>
-Software Engineer</p>
+CTO </p>
 <img src="https://graphlinq.io/docs-images/john.jpg"
      style="border-radius:100px;margin-bottom:30px;max-width:200px;" />

 <p>Connect on <a target="_blank" href="https://www.linkedin.com/in/john-r-bussiculo-92361b1b3/">LinkedIn</a><br/>
-Check out John <a target="_blank" href="https://github.com/jrbgit">Github repositories</a></p>
+Check out John's <a target="_blank" href="https://github.com/jrbgit">Github repositories</a></p>
-<div class="max-width:350px;display:block;text-align:justify;">John is a Full-Stack Developer for the GraphLinq Analytics Platform.
+<div class="max-width:350px;display:block;text-align:justify;">John is a Full-Stack Developer and Software Engineer for the GraphLinq Platform.
 His passion for new technologies and blockchain projects is always evolving to meet the changing demands of the cryptocurrency industry.<br/>
 He enjoys teaching others as well as speaking to a wide audience about the advantages of blockchains and new projects.
 <p>Located in <i>New York, US.</i></p></div>
 </div>